-- > Team cleaning of various areas
+- Team cleaning of various areas

-- First Aid Familiarization of basic medicines and bandaging, Covering cuts and wounds.
+- > First Aid Familiarization of basic medicines and bandaging, Covering cuts and wounds.
+558850

 - > Flower arrangements

-- Role play and problem handling on different accommodation problems and emergencies.
+- > Role play and problem handling on different accommodation problems and emergencies.

-- > First Aid
+- ➢ First Aid

 - First aid kit

 - > Dealing with emergency situation.

 - Special Decorations

 - Layout of a guest room

-- > Team cleaning
+- ➢ Team cleaning

-- Devising training modules/standard operating procedures/inspection check Devising training lists
+- > Devising training modules/standard operating procedures/inspection check Devising training lists

-Recommended Books

-S. no Name Author Publisher

-1 Hotel housekeeping training Sudheer training Tata Mcgraw Hills

-2 Hotel Housekeeping Operations & G. Raghubalan Oxford university

-2 Management press

-3 Professional Management of Thomas J. A. Jones Wiley & sons
+S. no 1 H Name Iotel housekeeping training Author Publisher 1 H Intel housekeening training a 11 ioter nousekeeping training Sudheer training Tata Mcgraw Hills 2 Iotel Housekeeping Operations & G. Raghubalan Oxford university Aanagement Professional Management of Thomas J. A. Jones press Wiley & sons

-Housekeeping Operations

-Course Code HM321

-Course Title Bakery (Practical)

-Type of course Theory

-LTP 200

-Credits 2

-Course prerequisite +2 with any stream

-Course Objective (CO) This course envisages in helping you to acquire basic skills of Bakery and Confectionery.
+Course Code HM321 Course Title Bakery (Practical) Type of course Theory LTP 200 Credits 2 Course prerequisite +2 with any stream Course Objective ve This course envisages in helping you to acquire basic skills of Bakery (CO) and Confectionery.
 The curriculum is designed in a way to stimulate and lay foundation for further training in Bakery and Confectionery.
-It will also enable students to acquire knowledge of commodities used in Bakery / Confectionery, the processing they have undergone, their selection, composition, functions, reaction to heat/baking, refrigeration, chilling and freezing, their interaction with each other and storage.
+It will also enable students to acquire knowledge of commodities used in Bakery / Confectionery, the processing they have undergone, their selection, composition, functions, re- heat/baking, refrigeration, chilling and freezing, their interaction with each other and storage.